 You don’t have to wait for your accounting software to add new features anymore.
 With cloud-based accounting, it’s easy for independent developers to produce online apps that integrate with your main accounting platform.
 That’s created a market where lots of small, innovative companies are producing really effective products.

 These apps are just the tip of the iceberg.
 There are many more.
-Check out some of the cool products in the Xero app marketplace and run the smartest, most efficient practice you can.
+Check out some of the cool products in the Xero App Store and run the smartest, most efficient practice you can.

 Xero does not provide accounting, tax, business or legal advice.
 This guide has been provided for information purposes only.
 You should consult your own professional advisors for advice directly relating to your business or before taking action in relation to any of the content provided.

 Access all Xero features for 30 days, then decide which plan best suits your business.